HurleyWong/gridsome-starter-notes-hurley/README.md

 ## Copyrights

-This article blog is developed and designed by [spencerwooo](https://github.com/spencerwooo/blog) and Gridsome's official template [gridsome-starter-blog](https://github.com/gridsome/gridsome-starter-blog).
+This website is developed and designed by [spencerwooo](https://github.com/spencerwooo/blog) and Gridsome's official template [gridsome-starter-blog](https://github.com/gridsome/gridsome-starter-blog).
 Thanks for their excellent blog starter templates.

 ## Install Locally